-Abstracts will be considered for scientific merit, novelty or innovation, multidisciplinary nature, alignment with the Healthy Chicago 2.0 goals, and potential impact on the improvement of human health and assigned a score.
+Abstracts will be considered for scientific merit, novelty or innovation, multidisciplinary nature, alignment with the Healthy Chicago 2025 goals, and potential impact on the improvement of human health and assigned a score.
 LOIs will be considered in ranked order.
-Ten (10) abstracts will be selected for invitation to apply.
-Invitations for applications will be e-mailed to applicants and announced on the ITM website and through the ITM Newsletter on Tuesday, May 1, 2018.
+Up to ten (10) abstracts will be selected for invitation to apply.
+Invitations for applications will be e-mailed to applicants and announced on the ITM website and through the June 2022 ITM Newsletter.